-Data on the TOE is protected through the implementation of Samsung On-Device Encryption (ODE) which utilizes a FIPS 140-2 certified cryptographic module to encrypt device and SD card storage.
+Data on the TOE is protected through the implementation of Samsung On-Device Encryption (ODE) which utilizes CAVP certified cryptographic algorithms to encrypt device and SD card storage.
 This functionality is combined with a number of on-device policies including local wipe, remote wipe, password complexity, automatic lock and privileged access to security configurations to prevent unauthorized access to the device and stored data.